frwang96/verik/README.md

 ### `verik-sandbox`
 A sandbox project that can be used for quick development and debugging.
-The toolchain is automatically recompiled when the sandbox project is run.
+The toolchain is automatically recompiled when the sandbox project is run, so there is no need to execute `mainInstall`.
 Verilog or SystemVerilog source code to be imported should be placed under `verik-sandbox/src/main/verilog` and Verik source code to be compiled should be placed under `verik-sandbox/src/main/kotlin`.